AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 .. note::

-  Cloudformation stack deletion will not remove EIP or IAM resources (2 IAM roles & 2 IAM policies) which were aquired during stack creation.
+  Starting 01/15/2019, these Aviatrix Quickstart Cloudformation stack deletions will not remove EIP or IAM resources (2 IAM roles & 2 IAM policies) which were aquired during stack creation.
 Users need to manually remove theses resources if they desire to do so.

 ..